neuropathology-lab/neurodetection/README.md

 `no_detected_objects`: Total number of detected objects in the image.
 `no_neurons`: Number of detected neurons in the image after cleaning.
 `neuron_density_mm2`: Density of neurons per square millimeter.

+## Before running the script
+- Ensure the photos are in the correct format.
+This script is optimized for RGB .tif images (these can be easily generated using ImageJ: Image → Type → RGB Color, then File → Save As → Tiff).
+- All images within a single batch must have the same pixel size in micrometers (µm), which corresponds to the magnification level.
+Pixel size refers to the physical dimensions of a single pixel in a microscopic image.
+While image dimensions (width × height) may vary within a batch, the pixel resolution must remain consistent.
+The model was trained on images acquired at 200× magnification but performs reliably on images taken at magnifications between 100× and 400×.
+Processing speed depends not only on the image dimensions but also on the magnification level, as images are internally rescaled to match the training conditions.
+- Inspect the images for shadows or tissue tears, as these artifacts can affect the accuracy of object detection.
+If possible, avoid including large blood vessels and densely DAB-stained objects.

 ## Examples of parameter adjustments to improve neuron detection:
 ![neurodetection_use_hematoxylin](https://github.com/user-attachments/assets/ffc6bec2-52f8-4b95-a5d5-3d185324fa28)